K0UO/V31KW Steve "SKY" Walz Also see V31KW on QRZ. Ragchewer 1st and DXer for fun!

 RADIO EQUIPMENT OVERVIEW: ICOM 7800, IC-7600, IC 7000s, Kenwood 990 (this is a very good rig, I'm an Icom guy but I think it bets the 7800, DX 5000 & Flex 6700 at this point), Kenwood 2000, Yaesu FT DX 5000 MP, Flex 6700 and an Elecraft K3 (I'm not a big fan of this radio, tx audio is poor and I'm on the second K3 now and it is still not great, in fact the IC 7600 is an overall better rig).
 Amps in current use are two AL-1500 two-holers (2 x 8877 tubes), Icom PW-1, and a Tokyo HL-2500.
 Vintage equipment that is on the air, Johnson Ranger & Valiant, Gates 1K, Hammarlund SP-600, R-390 and many others.
 When I go "SK" my wife will have fun getting all of this junk out of here!

-Antennas are the most important part of your station: Most places that I have lived do not have tall trees, so an important part of my antenna projects over the years have been able to build and climb towers safety (I have climbed broadcast tower which are nearly 2000 feet tall).
-I have been teaching many types of telecom safety and technical classes since the 1990's, (over 15,000 students through RSI Corp) .
+Antennas are the most important part of your station: All the places that I have lived do not have tall trees, so an important part of my antenna projects over the years have been able to build and climb towers safety (I have in fact climbed broadcast tower which are nearly 2000 feet tall).
+Also I have been teaching many types of telecom safety and technical classes since the 1990's, (over 15,000 students through RSI Corp) .

 The old Tower in the top photo, was10 feet wide, with the work-deck @145 feet.
 The center tower is180' tower with a prop-pitch motor ground mounted using a M2 RC2800 control box, (FCC tower reg number is for 195').
 1000' to 2000' long rx/antennas the big tower had the these antennas, 60 meters 1/2 wave dipole at 150', 40-10 8 el M2 log beam at 168Ft.